Geo-y20/Income_Prediction_Using_CRISP_DM_Methodology/README.md

 # Income Prediction Using CRISP-DM Methodology

 ## Overview

-This project uses the CRISP-DM methodology to predict whether an individual's income exceeds 50K (greater than 50K) or is less than or equal to 50K.
-The classification is based on demographic and employment-related data, such as age, education, occupation, and hours worked.
-This model can help organizations, policymakers, and research institutions understand the socioeconomic factors affecting income distribution.
+The goal of this project is to predict whether an individual's income exceeds 50K (>50K) or is less than or equal to 50K (<=50K).
+This binary classification problem involves using demographic and employment-related data, such as age, education, occupation, and hours worked, to estimate an individual’s income level.
+The outcome of this analysis can be used by companies, policymakers, and research institutions to better understand the socioeconomic factors affecting income distribution.

 ### Dataset: [UCI Adult (Census Income) Dataset](https://archive.ics.uci.edu/dataset/2/adult)